Wednesday, 08 September 2010 HomeContact Us

 People are being urge to make sure they have had the MMR vaccination after 16 cases of mumps in Anglesey and Gwynedd in the last month.

-The National Public Health Service for Wales (NPHS) says 15 of those affected have been given the recommended two doses of the MMR vaccine.
+The National Public health Service for Wales (NPHS) says 15 of those affected have been given the recommended two doses of the MMR vaccine.

 Ten secondary school pupils in Amlwch on Anglesey are understood to have been sent home with the illness.